-1.4 Impairment of financial assets
+Impairment of financial assets 1.4

-(i) Loans and advances to customers
+Loans and advances to customers (i)

 The impairment charge in the income statement includes the change in expected credit losses and certain fraud write-offs and recoveries.
-Expected credit losses are recognised for loans and advances to customers and banks, other financial assets held at amortised cost and certain loan commitments and financial guarantee contracts.
+Expected credit losses are recognised for loans and advances to customers, other financial assets held at amortised cost and certain loan commitments.
 Expected credit losses are calculated as an unbiased and probability weighted estimate using an appropriate probability of default, adjusted to take into account a range of possible future economic scenarios, and applying this to the estimated exposure of the Company at the point of default after taking into account the value of any collateral held, repayments, or other mitigants of loss and including the impact of discounting using the effective interest rate.

-At initial recognition, allowance is made for expected credit losses resulting from default events that are possible within the next 12 months (12-month expected credit losses).
+At initial recognition, allowance or provision in the case of some loan commitments is made for expected credit losses resulting from default events that are possible within the next 12 months (12-month expected credit losses).
 In the event of a significant increase in credit risk, allowance (or provision) is made for expected credit losses resulting from all possible default events over the expected life of the financial instrument (lifetime expected credit losses).
 Financial assets where 12-month expected credit losses are recognised are considered to be Stage 1; financial assets which are considered to have experienced a significant increase in credit risk are in Stage 2; and financial assets which have defaulted or are otherwise considered to be credit impaired are allocated to Stage 3.

 An assessment of whether credit risk has increased significantly since initial recognition considers the change in the risk of default occurring over the remaining expected life of the financial instrument.
-The assessment is unbiased, probability-weighted and uses forward-looking information consistent with that used in the measurement of expected credit losses.
+The assessment is unbiased, probabilityweighted and uses forward-looking information consistent with that used in the measurement of expected credit losses.
 In determining whether there has been a significant increase in credit risk, the Company uses quantitative tests based on relative and absolute probability of default (PD) movements linked to internal credit ratings together with qualitative indicators and other indicators of historical delinquency, credit weakness or financial difficulty.
+The use of internal credit ratings and qualitative indicators ensures alignment between the assessment of staging and the Group's management of credit risk which utilises these internal metrics within distinct retail portfolio risk management practices.
 However, unless identified at an earlier stage, the credit risk of financial assets is deemed to have increased significantly when more than 30 days past due.
 The use of a payment holiday in itself has not been judged to indicate a significant increase in credit risk, with the underlying long-term credit risk deemed to be driven by economic conditions and captured through the use of forward-looking models.
 These portfolio level models are capturing the anticipated volume of increased defaults and therefore an appropriate assessment of staging and expected credit loss.
 Where the credit risk subsequently improves such that it no longer represents a significant increase in credit risk since initial recognition, the asset is transferred back to Stage 1.